 follow us on

-Barovero's 36-point game gives him TNA Player of the Week award - 13 hours ago
+Lockett's 30-point game gives him TNA Player of the Week award - 23 hours ago

 follow us on

-Second best performed player last round was Scott Cutley (196-F-85) of Atenas Carmen.
-He is American forward in his first season at Atenas Carmen.
-In the last game Cutley recorded impressive 19 points, 8 rebounds and 4 assists.
-Of course Atenas Carmen cruised to a 80-70 relatively comfortable win over slightly higher-ranked Alianza Viedma (#3, 7-6).
-It was definitely game of the week between two contenders to the top position in South.
-Atenas Carmen consolidated its place in top 4 of the standings.
-His team is not often considered as one of the league's best with a mere 6-7 record.
-Cutley is a newcomer at Atenas Carmen and quickly became one of team's most reliable players.
-He belongs to the best scorers in the league with 19.6ppg (#8).
-His other stats are also decent: 10.4rpg and 3.9apg.
-Former California State University, Fullerton star Cutley is a former Eurobasket Summer League player, which is considered top international summer league in the market.
+Second best performed player last round was Keith Gayden (202-F-83) of Platense.
+He is American forward in his first season at Platense.
+In the last game Gayden recorded impressive 37 points and 7 rebounds.
+Bad luck as Platense was edged by slightly higher-ranked Parque Sur (#2, 19-15) 80-78.
+It was definitely game of the week between two contenders to the top position in Center South.
+Platense still maintains its place in the top 4 of the standings, even despite this loss.
+His team is not often considered as one of the league's best with a mere 14-16 record.
+Gayden is one of the most experienced players at Platense and has a reputation of one of team's most reliable players.

 The Player of the week is chosen based on efficiency calculation, but also including game result, importance of the game, if played recorded double-double/triple-double, etc. The efficiency formula is a combination of various formulas used by different basketball organizations/leagues.
 We got involved many basketball scouts and journalists to assure it's accuracy.
 The formula: 1.5*PTS + 3* (REB+AST+ST+BL-TO) - 2*BSAG - 4*PF + 3*PFRV + 4* (2FGPM+3FGPM) + 1.5*FTM - 3* (2FGPA-2FGPM) - 3* (3FGPA-3FGPM) - (FTA-FTM)